- Physical Chemistry

 - Applied Physical Chemistry

 |1."Physical Chemistry" by P Atkins and J de Paula|

 “Physical Chemistry” Book Review: The book starts with an introduction to the equilibrium concept.
 The coloured 3D Graphical images make us understand the subjects easily.
-Exercises are included to practice the concepts we learned.
-Topics like atomic structures and spectra, molecular structure and symmetry, statistical thermodynamics, molecules in motion, kinetics, and many more are discussed clearly.
-This book has a self-test section to test our understanding.
-The comment feature is used to remind some important notes.
-This book is recommended for UG students for thermodynamics.
+It offers practice exercises to reinforce the concepts learned.
+It covers various topics, such as atomic structures and spectra, molecular structure and symmetry, statistical thermodynamics, molecules in motion, kinetics, and many more, in a clear manner.
+The book also features a self-test section to assess the reader’s understanding and utilizes comment feature to highlight important notes.
+This book is highly recommended for undergraduate students studying thermodynamics.

 |2."Physical Chemistry - A Molecular Approach" by D A McQuarrie and J D Simon|